Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-Thus, we can see how, in the case of constant-domain quantification, the Barcan formula resp.~its converse follows from $\iMULT^\texttt{b}$ resp.~$\iMULT^\texttt{a}$ (or, dually, of $\iADDI^\texttt{a}$ resp.~$\iADDI^\texttt{b}$).
-The same cannot be said in the context of varying-domain quantification.
+Thus, we can observe how, in the case of constant-domain quantification, the Barcan formula and its converse become straightforwardly entailed by $\iMULT^\texttt{b}$ and $\iMULT^\texttt{a}$ respectively (or, dually, by $\iADDI^\texttt{a}$ and $\iADDI^\texttt{b}$ respectively).
+However, the same cannot be said in the context of varying-domain quantification.
 Loosely speaking, varying-domain quantifiers cannot be `squeezed' into a characterization in terms of infinitary infima and suprema, as in the case of their constant-domain counterparts.
-They feature an additional `degree of freedom', their domain of quantification being restricted by a set-valued function and not by just a set.
+They feature an additional `degree of freedom', with their domain of quantification being restricted by a set-valued function rather than just a set.